 PEMF therapy changed my life.
 It significantly reduced fibromyalgia and psoriatic arthritis pain.
 The same pains that I had been suffering from for over a decade.
 The relief wasn’t instant.
 It took time.
 But after four months of dedicated treatment I began feeling like I did before my diagnosis, if not better.
 My energy increased as well as my ability to do more with less pain.

 I have documented my journey with PEMF therapy from the beginning on the blog.
 Read it here when you have time.
-Another option is to read my 2020 recap which outlines the mistakes I made with my treatment plan and how my reboot is going in my first recap of 2021.
+Another option is to read my 2020 recap which outlines the mistakes I made with my treatment plan and my 2021 recaps that share how my reboot is going.
 I will continue to recap monthly throughout 2021 to share my results.

 Here are a few other PEMF therapy options: